Skip to content

 What are Subsets?

 When browsing the list of games, you will see that some games have a [Subset] tag in the title.
 Each of these contain achievements that for some reason or another, are not available in a game's base set.
 Subsets are typically home to specific types of challenge runs.
-They have also inherited what have been known simply as [Bonus] and [Multi] sets.

 The methods to create a subset and means to play them will change once they become a more integrated feature.
 As of now, they require a patch to generate a unique hash and are separate entries from the base set, so achievements must be obtained separately as well.
 Information on creating these patches can be obtained here.